CST1229/NSMF2012SlightlyFixed/src/README.md

-Source files not to be included in releases.
-(The gm81 file IS to be included in releases.)
+Miscellaneous source files not to be included in releases.